Louis-Alexandre Berthier: Napoleonic Wars

-In May 1804, Napoleon became emperor and at once made Berthier a Marshal of the Empire.
+In May 1804, Napoleon became Emperor and at once made Berthier a Marshal of the Empire.
 He took part in the campaigns of Austerlitz, Jena, and Friedland.
 Berthier was made Grand Huntsman in 1804 and Vice-Constable of the Empire in 1807.
 In 1806, when Napoleon deposed King Frederick William III of Prussia from the Principality of Neuchâtel (now the Swiss canton of Neuchâtel), Berthier was appointed its ruler, with the title of Prince of Neuchâtel and Duke of Valangin.
 This lasted until his abdication on 3 June 1814.
 Berthier never visited Neuchâtel, where he was represented by a governor, although he was well acquainted with its affairs.

 Napoleon's Return to the Island of Lobau After the Battle of Essling by Charles Meynier, 1812.
 Berthier is shown alongside Napoleon.

-In 1808, Berthier served in the Peninsular War, and in 1809, served in the Austrian theatre during the War of the Fifth Coalition, after which he was given the title of Prince of Wagram.
+In 1808, Berthier served in the Peninsular War, and in 1809, served in the Austrian theatre during the War of the Fifth Coalition, after which he was given the victory title of Prince of Wagram.
 He was with Napoleon in Russia in 1812, and took part in the extremely unusual council of war on whether to proceed, being one of several who advised against an advance on Moscow which Napoleon had decided on, encouraged by Joachim Murat who was blamed by many for the horse-killing pace of the march into Russia.
 Berthier is said to have burst into tears at the decision.
-He served in Germany in 1813, and France in 1814, fulfilling, until the fall of the French Empire, the functions of chief of staff of the Grande Armée.
+He served in Germany in 1813, and in north-east France in 1814, fulfilling, until the fall of the French Empire, the functions of chief of staff of the Grande Armée.